Back to all reviews

 What’s more, you’ll also find Zoom to be a great fit if you’re looking to pair this capability with local, regional, and international phone calls, since it offers both phone and web communication in its plans.

-However, for teams in need of a centralized communication hub, daily internal discussions, and sharing important files and information online, Zoom might not be the best tool for the job — since there are many superior Zoom alternatives, both in terms of price and functionality.
+However, for teams in need of a centralized communication hub that facilitates daily internal discussions and sharing important files and information, Zoom might not be the best tool for the job.

-However, let’s take a closer look at all the main features, so you can judge that for yourself.
+Still, let’s take a closer look at Zoom’s main features, so you can judge that for yourself.

 Zoom’s main features